padogrid/bundle-geode-1-docker-dbsync_mysql/README.md

 #    executed by the CacheWriterLoaderPkDbImpl plugin.
 show_log

-# 4. Open another terminal and launch Docker Compose.
+# 4. Open another terminal and launch Docker Compose in background (-d).
 cd_docker dbsync_mysql
-docker-compose up
+docker-compose up -d
 ```

 5. The Docker Compose environment includes *Adminer*.
-Open it in the browser and add the **nw** database in which we will be syncronizing Geode/GemFire the `nw/customers` and `nw/orders` maps.
+Open it in the browser and add the **nw** database in which we will be syncronizing Geode/GemFire the `nw/customers` and `nw/orders` regions.
 When you run the `test_group` script (see below), the `customers` and `orders` tables will automatically be created in the `nw` database by Hibernate invoked by the `CacheWriterLoaderPkDbImpl` plugin.

 Adminer URL: http://localhost:8081